awsdocs/iam-user-guide/doc_source/troubleshoot_general.md

 This could happen if someone previously began assigning a virtual MFA device to a user in the IAM console and then cancelled the process\.
 This creates an MFA device for the user in IAM but never activates it\.
 You must delete the existing MFA device before you can associate a new device with the user\.

 AWS recommends a policy that allows a user to delete their own virtual MFA device only if they are authenticated using MFA\.
-For more information, see [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the my security credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.
+For more information, see [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the My Security Credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.

 To fix this issue, an administrator should **not** edit policy permissions\.
 Instead, the administrator must use the AWS CLI or AWS API to remove the existing but deactivated device\.